34-Year-Old Pitcher – Atlanta Braves

 There was no outlook written for Chien-Ming Wang in 2015.
 Check out the latest news below for more on his current fantasy value.

 Chien-Ming Wang Contract Information:

-Signed a minor league contract with the Reds in December of 2013 that includes an invite to spring training.
+Signed a minor league contract with the Braves in November of 2014 that includes an invite to spring training.